- Critical Thinking - Bug Bounty Podcast

 Links:

-ProjectDiscovery just dropped some serious stuff about a vulnerability they found in Ruby-SAML, and we’re talking about a full-on authentication bypass.
+ProjectDiscovery just dropped some serious stuff about a vulnerability they reverse in Ruby-SAML, and we’re talking about a full-on authentication bypass.
+This was originally found by a researcher named by ahacker

 Let’s break it down.